Homemade 5-Ingredient Cannolis are impressive and SO easy!

 - 2 teaspoons fresh orange zest

-- Place the ricotta cheese in a fine mesh strainer and place it in the fridge to drain for at least 12 hours and up to 24 hours.
+- Place the ricotta cheese into a fine mesh strainer and place it in the fridge to drain for at least 12 hours and up to 24 hours.

 - When you're ready to make the filling: